Investment Banking Canada: Recruiting, Careers, and Exit Opportunities

-How different could recruiting and the finance industry really be?
+How different could recruiting and careers really be?

 As it turns out, “a lot.”

-In this interview with a reader who currently works in investment banking in Canada, you’ll learn:
+In this interview with a reader who works in investment banking in Canada, you’ll learn:

-- Networking ninja tactics – who knew the library could be so helpful?
+- Investment banking networking tactics – who knew the library could be so helpful?

 Let’s get started:

-Q: You have an interesting “how I got my first internship” story – let’s hear about it.
+Q: You have an interesting “how I got my first internship” story – let’s hear it.

 But I was very curious about the field, and one day I was in the library reading books on investing and learning what I could from each one.

 I flipped to the back of one book and the author’s bio said that he was an alumnus from my school, and that he lived in my city – so I Googled him, found his contact information, called him and then proposed interning for him for 3-4 months for free.

 He responded by offering a paid internship instead, which is where I got started.